kotfu/cmdsh/README.md

-# cmdsh: a python library for creating interactive command line applications
+# cmdsh: A python library for creating interactive language shells

 ## Capabilities